 “Visibility is a key design attribute at Honda,” said Martin, who mentioned how the automaker makes sure to design and maintain a thin A-pillar on its new vehicles to optimize forward visibility.
 The other motivator to standardize cameras is that most of the building blocks for the rear visibility aid are already in each of these vehicles, Martin said.
 “What really made the push possible was the infotainment screens found on most of these models,” he said.
 With the screens already integrated into the console design, the addition of a backup camera doesn’t cost a whole lot more, Martin added.

-Even more unique camera aids are coming to some of Honda's most important vehicles.
-The soon-to-be unveiled 2013 Honda Accord sedan, which will have a standard backup camera, will also be the carmaker's first implementation of LaneWatch, a passenger-side camera that helps with blind spots.
-LaneWatch also will be available on the 2013 Honda Crosstour.
+Even more unique camera aids are coming to some of Honda’s most important vehicles.
+The soon-to-be unveiled 2013 Honda Accord sedan, which will have a standard rear backup camera, will also be the carmaker’s first implementation of LaneWatch, a passenger-side camera that helps drivers view blind spots.
+LaneWatch also will be available on new vehicles such as the 2013 Honda Crosstour.

 The only vehicles not getting backup cameras are Honda’s smaller vehicles.
 The Honda Insight has a backup camera available only with an optional pricey navigation system.
 The Honda Fit and Civic have no backup camera options, though that could change for new cars in the 2013 model year.
 The 2013 Civic is getting a significant interior refresh for the model year, which could bring a standard backup camera, for instance.
 “The light trucks, Accord and CR-Z is what we’ve committed to at this point, but I certainly wouldn’t say that’s the limit,” Martin added.